 What do to in Vienna.
 What will you particularly enjoy doing in Vienna, because it is special to this place?
 Definitely watching baroque white horses perform 400-year-old horse training traditions, talking to a local in the style of Viennese coffeehouse debates, having a ride in the Giant Ferris Wheel, visiting an operetta, and waltzing at a lavish ball.
 Get the full listing of my favourite Vienna Attractions.

 What to do in Vienna.
 Some independent first-time travellers do visit much the same sites as I do when back in my homecity.
 Other than Heurigen (wineries), I re-visit places like Schönbrunn Palace, Augarten, and certain rooftop cafés in the city centre.
 And I always look for a reason to get into a tramway along Ringstrasse.
-There are many more sites that I think we both like…go to Vienna Sights to get ideas.
+There are many more sites that I think we both like…go to Vienna Sightseeing to get ideas.

 What to do in Vienna.
 I sometimes visit classical concerts and operas in other European cities.
 I don’t know what it is, but it’s not quite the same.
 Good concerts in Vienna are performed by top orchestras such as the Wiener Symphoniker or Vienna Philharmonic Orchestra, or exquisite chamber music ensembles.
 They take place in glamorous Old World locations, from baroque churches to traditional concert venues.
 Find out more about choosing the right Vienna Concerts.